writethedocs/www/docs/blog/2021-community-kickoff.rst

 You can view our 2020 stats on our blog at :doc:`/write-the-docs-2020-stats`.

 We're still accepting `talk proposals <https://www.writethedocs.org/conf/portland/2021/cfp/#submit-your-proposal>`_ for our virtual Portland conference, April 25-27.
 Especially if you've not been able to attend due to travel logistics, or if you've not spoken before we'd love to hear your voice.
+The virtual conference format means you can speak from anywhere, though it's ideal if you are close to the local time in Portland.
 **Tell us your ideas by the January 25**, and if accepted, put together a 30 min talk video by the end of March.